SuperOfficeDocs/superoffice-docs/docs/en/email/service/learn/email-filters/index.md

 You can also add advanced rules for handling email from specific senders.
 Email filters are often used in connection with web forms that the company has published and that generate a fixed format email message that is imported into SuperOffice Service.

-## Example
+## Example related to inbound email from web forms

 For example, you can define fixed expressions to extract information that a customer submitted using the form.
 Based on a defined rule set, data from the form is entered in the customer database.
 The request generate from the email/form is then placed into a specific category and a request handler is selected.
 Then the request is closed and the customer receives a customized receipt based on a reply template.
 In other words, there are many options for automatic handling of inbound email.

-Here are some examples related to inbound email from web forms:

 * Email received from a web form generally has a default sender address.
 You can replace this address with the customer's own email address.